Autónoma Academy

-Contemporary Transnational Terrorism
+Specialization Course in Contemporary Transnational Terrorism

 Scientific Area

-We are also increasingly faced with government sponsorship of terrorism by non-state actors, terrorism perpetrated by government agents outside a legal framework, and acts “inherent” to state terrorism.
+We are also increasingly faced with government sponsorship of terrorism by non-state actors, terrorism perpetrated by government agents outside of a legal framework, and acts “inherent” to state terrorism.

-- Describe and identify some of the main characteristics of conflicts between States and non-State actors.
+• Describe and identify some of the main characteristics of conflicts between states and non-state actors.

-- Analyze and identify political violence and the specific characteristics of terrorist violence.
+• To analyze and identify political violence and the specific characteristics of terrorist violence.

-- Explore the theories underlying radicalization and how these influence government policy.
+• To explore the theories underlying radicalization and how these influence government policy.

 MODULES